 - No fish permitted on the property.

-- Birds are permitted in single-family homes with a pet deposit and pet fee.
-Birds are not allowed in apartments to avoid noise disturbances of other tenants.
+- Allow birds in single-family homes with a pet deposit and pet fee.
+Restrict birds in apartments to avoid noise disturbances to other tenants.

-- Small mammals, like a weasel, hamster, or mouse, are allowed with pet deposit and pet fee.
+- Small mammals, like a weasel, hamster, or mouse, are welcome with pet deposit and pet fee.

 - Maximum of two dogs on the property based on home size and a total weight of 100 pounds.